tlevine/www.thomaslevine.com/content/!/open-data-licensing/index.md

 ![](p3.png)

-As you see, these portals tend to use one or two licenses for everything rather than having special
+As you see, it seems like each portal chooses one or two of the standard licenses for the bulk of its datasets.
+But a substantial portion of datasets have no license field or have no specified license.
+What's going on here?
+Let's hope that an open license is specified elsewhere.